blimey85/blimey85.github.io_source/source/_posts/2013-04-21-auto-tweet-octopress-blog-posts-using-ifttt.markdown

 tags: octopress twitter automation

 ---
 When using a blogging platform such as Wordpress, you can typically find a plugin that will do pretty much anything.
 With Octopress you’re a bit more on your own.
 Thankfully there are services that assist with much of this.
 Today I setup an account on [IFTTT](https://ifttt.com/) which stands for If This, Then That.
-Once you have an account on here, setting up automatic tweets is trivial.
+Once you have an account on here, setting up automatic tweets is trivial.<!-- more -->

 **Easy Steps:**